 Edible plants said to have potent blood pressure lowering capabilities and also form an excellent base for a tasty and attractive kitchen garden include:

 Mixing these plants in with the more obvious red plants and sanginea species will round out the blood garden and add an herbal touch for better health.
-As with any natural remedies, check with your doctor and see if they are right for you.
+As with any natural remedies, check with your doctor to see if they are right for you.